 Graduation rates: 30%.
 Education experts and college officials generally agree that one of the most important reflections of a college’s quality is its graduation rate.
-(The U.S. Department of Education calls them “helpful indicators of institutional quality.”)
-Many rankings use the most commonly cited graduation rate statistic — the percentage of freshmen that graduate within six years.
-Yet that rate is based only on first-time, full-time students, meaning it misses a large (and growing) population of students.
-To help address that, we also use recently available federal data to expand that graduation rate by specifically including the share of students who transferred into a college and earned a degree within six years.
+The most commonly cited graduation rate statistic — the percentage of freshmen that graduate within six years — is based only on first-time, full-time students, meaning it misses a large population of students at many colleges.
+To help address that, we also use recently available federal data to expand that graduation rate by specifically including the share of full-time students who transferred into a college and earned a degree within six years.
 The included graduation rate is calculated using bachelor’s degree-seeking students only.

 Value-added graduation rate: 30%.
-Many education experts and college officials point out that the basic graduation rate number, while useful, is an insufficient indicator of a college’s value because research shows that wealthier students and students who got good grades in high school are more likely to graduate on time no matter what college they attend — so elite, expensive schools would be expected to have high graduation rates.
-For that reason, we also calculated each school’s relative performance after accounting for the economic background and academic preparation of its students.
+Many education experts and college officials point out that the basic graduation rate number, while useful, is an insufficient indicator of a college’s value because research shows that wealthier students and students who got good grades in high school are more likely to graduate on time no matter what college they attend.
+In other words, elite schools, which disproportionately enroll such advantaged students, are expected to have high graduation rates.
+For that reason, we calculated each school’s relative performance after accounting for the economic background and academic preparation of its students (measured by the percentage of attendees receiving Pell grants, the majority of which are given to low-income students; the standardized test scores and high school GPAs of incoming freshmen; and the share of traditional, full-time students on campus).
 The higher a school’s graduation rate was above the rate predicted for a school with that particular mix of students, the more value that particular college is assumed to have added.
-This “value-added” graduation rate analysis is widely accepted.
 (A 2013 OECD review of research on value-added analysis says it can provide “a more ‘accurate’ estimate of the contribution educational institutions make to students’ academic progress” by isolating student attainment from other contributing factors such as family characteristics and socioeconomic background.)

 Our peer quality measure consists of these two indicators:

 Faculty: 10%.
 Research shows that students who get more individual attention from faculty tend to achieve more, both in college and after graduation.
-(See, for example, the recent Gallup-Strada study.)
+(See, for example, this Gallup-Strada study.)
 We include each school’s student-to-faculty ratio.

 Financial troubles: 10%.
-We added this factor in 2017 because a growing number of schools are facing significant funding problems.
-Financial difficulties affect the quality of education through layoffs of staff, closure of programs, and reduction of services.
+Financial difficulties can affect the quality of education, through layoffs of staff, closure of academic programs and reduction of services.
 A school was deemed to be facing financial trouble if it:

 For this factor we used 10 indicators, weighted as shown:

 Net price of a degree: 30%.
-Money uses a unique and — according to many experts — more accurate estimate of college prices.
+Money uses a unique estimate of college prices.
 We started with the “sticker” price provided by the college to the federal government.
-The full cost of attendance includes tuition, fees, room, board, books, travel, and miscellaneous costs.
+The full cost of attendance includes tuition, fees, room, board, books, travel and miscellaneous costs.
 (In calculating tuition and fees for public colleges, in-state amounts were used.)

-Next, we used federal data on the percentage of students who graduate from that college in four, five, and six years respectively to calculate an average time to degree, which for the vast majority of schools is now more than four years.
-The National Student Clearinghouse Research Center reported in 2016 that students at private, four-year colleges are enrolled an average 4.8 years before graduating.
+Next, we used federal data on the percentage of students who graduate from that college in four, five and six years to factor in how long a typical student is enrolled before earning a degree.
+The National Student Clearinghouse Research Center reported in 2016, the most recent year available, that students at private, not-for-profit four-year colleges are enrolled an average 4.8 years before graduating.
 At public colleges, it’s 5.2 years.

 We generated an estimated net price for a series of six years, inflating each slightly since tuition prices typically rise each year.
 We then created a weighted average total net price, based on those prices and the proportion of students who complete their degrees within four years, five years, and in six years.
 A handful of exceptions are made for institutions with longstanding co-op programs, as those programs intentionally extend the length of a degree and no tuition is charged during co-op periods.